sean-r-olson/third-half/README.md

 # 3rd Half
-In rugby, there are three halfs: The first being played during the match, and the third being the social gathering between the same two teams after the match.
+In rugby, there are three halfs: The first two consist of the match, and the third consists of a social gathering between the same two teams after the match.

-This is Third Half, an application that provides a safe space for rugby players playing for a registered IGR (International Gay Rugby) team to connect with each other, whether it be with players from other teams, or players within their own team.
+This is Third Half, an application that provides a safe space for rugby players playing for registered IGR (International Gay Rugby) teams to connect with each other through a messaging feature, whether it be with players from other teams, or players within their own team.

+Players can also stay up to date on the status of practices and matches through a private posts feature.

 ## Getting Started
 https://dry-scrubland-41324.herokuapp.com/#/home